- Teaches students:

 - Teaching since:

-I teach ages 12 and up, and I do teach with Tacoma Public Schools, which has FBI and WSP verified background checks.
+I teach ages 12 and up for voice, and 4 and up for piano, and I do teach with Tacoma Public Schools, which has FBI and WSP verified background checks.

 Founded in 1959, the American Choral Directors Association (ACDA) is a nonprofit music-education organization whose expressed purposes outline the associations dedication to the advancement of choral music.
 The mission of ACDA is to inspire excellence in choral music through education, performance, composition, and advocacy.+ Read More